tuttlem/tuttlem.github.io/_posts/2025-02-25-writing-a-simple-arm-os-part-1.md

 # Code!

-At this point we can add some code.
+Now that our project structure is in place, we can begin writing our first piece of assembly code: the bootloader.

 If we add `bootstrap.s` to the `asm` folder we can make a start on the bootloader.

 {% highlight asm %}
-// ./asm/bootloader.s

 .section    .text
 .global     _start

 _start:
-    // initialize the stack pointer
-    LDR     sp, =stack_top

-    // jump to the kernel main loop
+    LDR     sp, =stack_top   @ initialize the stack pointer BL      kernel_main      @ jump to the kernel main loop
-    BL      kernel_main

 kernel_main:
-    // infinite loop to keep the OS running
+1:  B 1b                     @ infinite loop to keep the OS running
-1:  B 1b

-    // fallback loop
-    B .
+    B .                      @ fallback loop

-    // reserve space for the stack in a separate section .section    .bss
+.section    .bss
 .align      4
 stack_top:
-    // allocate 1kb for the stack
+.space      1024             @ allocate 1kb for the stack
-    .space      1024
 {% endhighlight %}

 This is a pretty basic module to begin with.
 At the start we define our code with a `.text` section and `_start` is a global symbol:

 {% highlight asm %}
 .section    .text
 .global     _start
 {% endhighlight %}

 Next, we setup our stack pointer `sp` by loading the address of our `stack_top`.
 The equal sign preceeding `stack_top`